 Houzz is not yet supported by any social listening platforms, meaning that the content that you post can’t be scheduled or prepared in advance.
 It is important to have a team that is dedicated to growing your online presence and staying on top of your Houzz page.

-How the Ballantine Team Can Help
+How the Ballantine Team Can Provide Houzz Help For Your Marketing Plans

 When used correctly, getting involved on Houzz as a contractor can:

-- help to market your business
+- Help to market your business

-- establish your name as an authority
+- Establish your name as an authority

-- allow you to secure new clients
+- Allow you to secure new clients

-- manage your online presence
+- Manage your online presence